 The MDD message [MULPI] provides a TLV field that indicates whether the CMTS is providing a synchronous downstream symbol clock, i.e., whether the downstream symbol clock is locked to the 10.24 MHz Master Clock.
 If the MDD indicates that the downstream symbol clock is synchronous, the CM MUST lock its timing to the downstream symbol clock.
-If the MDD indicates that the downstream symbol clock is asynchronous, the CM MUST NOT lock its timing to the downstream symbol clock.
+If the MDD indicates that the downstream symbol clock is asynchronous, the CM MUST lock is asynchronous, the CM MUST NOT lock its timing to the downstream symbol clock.